 What is Zoospore?

 Zoospore is the asexual reproductive spore that is capable of moving and developing into a new individual without fusion.
-Zoospore uses a flagellum (Tinsellated flagella or Whiplash flagella) for locomotion.
+Zoospore uses a flagellum (Tessellated flagella or Whiplash flagella) for locomotion.
 They are the means of asexual reproduction in some of the algae, fungi, and protozoans.
-Zoospores are produced by mitosis in the sporangium. as they are developed internally they are known as endogenous.
+Zoospores are produced by mitosis in the sporangium.
+As they are developed internally they are known as endogenous.

 Morphological Types of Zoospore

 There are different types of zoospore in eukaryotes some of them are mentioned below: